Recently several politicians have been telling us that unless we follow their plan, planet Earth only has twelve years left. Can we make it?

 Spiritually, we need to get in the habit of doing the same.
 Notice that Jesus says many will come and many will be deceived.
 For starters, false teachers will tell people what they want to hear, “For the time will come when people will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers who say what their itching ears want to hear” (2 Tim.
 4:3).

 My mom was a career banker, who began as a teller.
 I recall her telling me that one of the ways she was trained to recognize counterfeits was to become familiar with the genuine.
 She became so familiar with authentic currency that she’d recognize the counterfeit by it’s feel and look.
 There would simply be something that wasn't right or that didn't sit well with her.

 I want to encourage you to get into your Bible.
 Become so familiar with God’s Word that regardless of how likable and popular a particular spiritual leader may be, you’ll instantly recognize them as a fraud and/or their teachings as unbiblical.

 How good of a “teller” are you?
 Keep becoming familiar with the genuine and you wont be led astray by the counterfeits.

-More this Saturday at 5:30pm & Sunday at 9:30am at North Chapel’s church services.
+More this Sunday at 8:30am or 10am at North Chapel’s church services.

 To read past blog postings by Dr. Bobby Brewer (Lead Pastor of North Chapel Bible Church), Select Here